ava-labs/avalanche-docs/docs/quickstart/fund-a-local-test-network.md

 ### Import Key

 :::tip

-This step can be skipped if you are only interesting in how to check the fund balance on X Chain.
+ßThis step can be skipped if you are only interesting in how to check the fund balance on X Chain.
 It shows how to get the correct address.

 :::

 Import `ewoq` into the [X-Chain via avm.importKey API](../apis/avalanchego/apis/x-chain.md#avmimportkey).